mikbe/spaceboulders/README.markdown

 # Space Boulders #
-## Building a Unity3D using Boo; A Learn-Along Video Series##
+## Building a Unity3D game using Boo; A Learn-Along Video Series##

-Space Boulders is a Learn-Along project for experienced programmers interested in learning the [Boo programming language](http://boo.codehaus.org/) and the [Unity3D game development system](http://unity3d.com/).
+Space Boulders is a Learn-Along project for experienced programmers interested in learning the [Unity3D game development system](http://unity3d.com/) and who want to try the Boo programming language](http://boo.codehaus.org/) and .

-I wouldn't dare call these a tutorial since that would imply I know something.
-Instead I call them Learn-Along; you get to learn right along with me.
+I wouldn't dare call this a tutorial since that would imply I know something.
+Instead I call them Learn-Along since you get to learn right along with me.

 I'll show you my mistakes and show you what I did to correct the ones I discover (there will be ones I don't discover too).
 Since I'm a neophyte too don't look to these videos as a reference, just as an example of how easy it is to create a game using Unity3D.